 3. How long will we keep your data?

-Legally we can treat the data that we request when you have given us your consent to do so.
-This is because you have expressly expressed your consent by activating the box I have read and accept.
+Legally we can process the data we request from you when you have given us your consent to do so.
+This occurs when you have expressly expressed your consent by checking the ‘I have read and accept’ box.

-They are the following:
+They are as follows:

-- Right of rectification to modify your inaccurate or incomplete data.
+- Right of rectification: to modify your inaccurate or incomplete data.

-- Right of cancelation to cancel your inappropriate or excessive data.
+- Right of cancelation: to cancel your inappropriate or excessive data.

 7. How can you exercise your rights?

 To exercise any of your rights you must make your request by sending an email to [email protected] including the following:

 - A photocopy of your DNI (passport or other identity document) or electronic signature.